Global INNOVATORS’ CHALLENGE

 The decision of the judges nominated by the Promoters is final and no correspondence or discussion will be entered into.

-The winner of the proposal competition will be announced at the final event on 14th May 2025 at the Sustainable Skies conference at Farnborough International as well as on the Air League Trust and British Airways online channels.
+The winner of the proposal competition will be announced at the final event on 17th March 2026 at the Sustainable Skies World Summit at Farnborough International as well as on the Air League Trust and British Airways online channels.

-All finalist proposals (team name and synopsis) will be published and promoted on the Air League and Sustainable Aviation website and in other media channels.
+All finalists will be promoted on the Air League and Sustainable Aviation website and in other media channels, although you have the right to opt out of this if you wish to remain anonymous.

 CLAIMING THE PRIZE